The Complete Guide to Niue

 5 Days in Niue

-[Update: Check Which Airlines Fly to Niue? for the latest flight schedule to see if this itinerary is compatible with current flights].
-For five days, you can explore both coasts of the island, as well as fit in one or two tours.
+For five days, you can explore both coasts of the island in detail, as well as fit in one or two tours.
 See The Best Niue Itineraries for 5 Days for ideas.

 One week in Niue gives you time to visit all of the major highlights along the coast, as well as do some of your bucket list activities.
 See The Best Niue Itineraries for 1 Week for recommended trip ideas.